Wuhpondiscord/FlipperZero-EZ-Manifest/README.md

 If you'd like to contribute to this project, feel free to fork the repository and submit pull requests.
 Your contributions are welcome!

 ## Help
-If you need any help I'll try to look at issues but if i dont respond or if you want anothe way to get in contact Help

 If you encounter any common problems or issues, you can reach out for assistance.

 Discord: Wuhp